Drovolon/rsham-faq/_posts/2017-01-18-nighthold-trinkets.markdown

   trinket is probably better than [Vial of Nightmare Fog][vial] for similar item levels,** if used properly (which should not be that hard, given the information above).
 This is especially the case for Nighthold, which has several fights where the raid stacks.

+  This trinket may be mechanically annoying to use, however...

 - [Aluriel's Mirror][mirror] from Spellblade Aluriel.
 According to Wowhead, this trinket has approximately 3 procs per minute, giving a total healing of 321k healing per minute (in the form of a 12 sec HoT) plus the *chance* for some 58k